clearhaus/gateway-api-docs/source/index.html.md

 This should be followed by a capture except when the amount is `0`.

-Subsequent authorizations are made by using `series[previous]` which point to the previous authorization in the series; for `installment`, `recurring`, and `unscheduled` where subsequent transactions are merchant-initiated, neither CSC nor 3-D Secure values (see [3-D Secure](#3-d-secure)) would be included.
+Subsequent authorizations are made by using `series[previous]` which points to the previous authorization in the series; for `installment`, `recurring`, and `unscheduled`, where subsequent transactions are merchant-initiated, neither CSC nor 3-D Secure values (see [3-D Secure](#3-d-secure)) would be included.

 ````shell